GeorgeHigham/Excel-Tilt-Portfolio/README.md

 # Excel-Tilt-Portfolio
-Using fundamental stock data to create a tilted portfolio and measuring performance
+Using fundamental stock data to create a tilted portfolio and measuring performance in Excel

 Excel sheet and calculations available at: https://docs.google.com/spreadsheets/d/1rgLmYvLyypeKNwmxvmaTCY8hCmgbMLII2umn3qCOpZY/edit?usp=sharing